fqantonio/aqua/JOURNAL.md

 * **Modularity:** Designed for easy integration of internal and external sensors.
 * **Maintenance:** Focused on **cost-effective** and **simple repairability**.
 * **Lifecycle:** Includes a planned strategy for **after-service use** (recycling or repurposing) with a conducted a **Life Cycle Assessment (LCA)** to ensure cost-effective repairability and a circular economy approach for **after-service use**.
-* **Modular Integration:** Designed a flexible architecture for the seamless deployment of internal and external environmental sensors.

 ---